The Tomorrow People: Original series (1970s)

-Alistair McGown of Screenonline cites the book The Mind in Chains by Dr Christopher Evans as a primary source.
+Alistair McGown of Screenonline cites the book The Mind in Chains by Christopher Evans as a primary source.
 Evans also became a scientific advisor for the series.
-He would be credited as such on every single episode but most people working on the show seem to recall that he only had involvement in the first couple of series.
+He was credited as such on every single episode but most people working on the show seem to recall that he only had involvement in the first couple of series.
 McGown also suggests a similarity between The Tomorrow People and the children's fantasy fiction of Enid Blyton.

 While they reveal their existence to some, the Tomorrow People generally operate in secrecy for fear that normal people (whom they term "Saps", an abbreviation of Homo sapiens) will either fear or victimise them because of their special powers, or try to exploit them for military purposes.
 In order to defend themselves they must use non-lethal weaponry such as "stun guns" or martial arts; this is owing to their genetic unwillingness to kill, referred to as the "prime barrier".
-In early series they would have the aid of "Sap" friends such as Ginge, Lefty and Chris who would usually handle the rougher stuff that the pacifist TPs could not deal with.
-Also in the second and third series they become friendly with a psychic researcher named Professor Cawston who assisted them and vice versa.
+In early series they had the aid of "Sap" friends such as Ginge, Lefty and Chris who usually handled the rougher stuff that the pacifist TPs could not deal with.
+Also, in the second and third series, they became friendly with a psychic researcher named Professor Cawston who assisted them and vice versa.